Confirm-Solutions/imprint/README.md

   - [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 - [Python >= 3.9](https://www.python.org/)

-## Installing Kevlar for development
+## Installing Imprint for development

 NOTE: In the future, we will produce PyPI and conda-forge packages to ease the installation process for users.
 This will reduce the installation process to one or two steps.
-The current process is oriented at a developer of kevlar.
+The current process is oriented at a developer of imprint.

 Please run all the steps here to get a fully functional development environment.